Interactive visualization of saltwater fishing survey data

 Skunk Probability

-Percentage of anglers who caught nothing.
+Percentage of fishing parties (boats or shore groups) that caught nothing.
 Formula: (Zero-Catch Surveys ÷ Total Surveys) × 100.
 Lower is better!
-Example: 12% means 88% of anglers caught at least one fish.
+Example: 12% means 88% of fishing parties caught at least one fish.

 Hotness Score